Post Fire and Point Fire maps show where wildfires have spread in California

 Point Fire

-The Point Fire, burning through the wine country area of Sonoma, north of San Francisco, was 20% contained by midday Monday, according to Cal Fire.
-At the time, the blaze had spread over 1,190 acres of land extending southeast from the bottom of Lake Sonoma.
+The Point Fire, burning through the wine country area of Sonoma, north of San Francisco, was 20% contained by Monday night, according to Cal Fire.
+At the time, the blaze had spread over 1,207 acres of land extending southeast from the bottom of Lake Sonoma.
 Twelve crews including 400 firefighting personnel were responding to the fire on Monday, with 10 water tankers and four helicopters as well as air tankers conducting fire suppression as visibility permitted.

 Better weather conditions allowed crews to build and strengthen wildfire control lines around the perimeter of the blaze, Cal Fire said.
 But the agency warned that conditions on Monday could potentially allow the fire to continue to spread.
 By 11 a.m.
 PT, the Point Fire had expanded almost 100 acres since Cal Fire's previous update a few hours before.